Forest Glen Park, Maryland: Capital Beltway

 The Capital Beltway (I-495) was constructed to the north of Forest Glen Park in the 1960s.
 The Maryland State Roads Commission built the Linden Lane bridge over the Beltway, for which the commission received an award for bridge design from the American Institute of Steel Construction.

 Government

 Forest Glen Park is serviced by two civic associations.
 The western section of the community, which consists of single-family residences, is serviced by the Forest Glen Park Citizens' Association, while the National Park Seminary, which consists of multi-family residences, is serviced by the National Park Seminary Master Association.
 Forest Glen Park is located within Montgomery County Council's District 1, which is represented by Democrat Andrew Friedson, as of 2021.
-Forest Glen Park is in Maryland House of Delegates Legislative District 18, and is represented by Democrats Alfred C. Carr Jr., Emily K. Shetty, and Jared Solomon.
+Forest Glen Park is in Maryland House of Delegates Legislative District 18, and is represented by Democrats Aaron Kaufman, Emily K. Shetty, and Jared Solomon.
 As part of Legislative District 18, the community is represented in the Maryland Senate by Democrat Jeff Waldstreicher.
 Forest Glen Park is located within Maryland's 8th congressional district, represented by Jamie Raskin in the United States House of Representatives.